By hiding my disability, I was denying a huge part of what makes me, me.Joel Nelson – creator of joelvsarthritis.co.uk

 Inspire, demonstrate the positive side of those of us fighting arthritis or living with chronic pain and show that anything is possible with the right attitude and motivation.

-Whilst living with arthritis for most of my life, I have:
+As an example, whilst living with arthritis for most of my life, I have:

 - Played league hockey